Two characters – ‘C’ (Capt Cautious) and ‘R’ (Capt Reckless)

 R (Suddenly sombre mood after a couple of sips) – You heard about Ribhu Saxena?

 C (Equally serious, nostalgic) – Haan suna.
-Almost soon after commissioning.
+Almost right after commissioning.
 Pyara banda tha.
 And it had to be him that was the first of our course to go.
 Still remember the fun we had during the mid term hike to Jim Corbett National Park in our last term in the IMA.
 What days..

 R (Laughing) – You know how I met him last?